zoes-peppas2002/coffee-lab-app/render-deployment-guide.md

 This will:
 - Build the frontend
 - Copy the frontend build to the backend
-- Update the .env files
+- Copy the production environment files

-### 2. Push to GitHub
+### 3. Deploy to Render

-Run the `deploy-to-render.bat` file to push the changes to GitHub:
+Run the following command to deploy the application to Render:

 ```
 deploy-to-render.bat